PREMIER LEAGUE: Arsenal's title chances slip with Blackburn draw

+Arsenal may have seen their title chances slip away this evening after they were held to a goalless draw by ten-man Blackburn Rovers at the Emirates.
 The Gunners controlled plenty of the match but could not pierce a resilient Rovers defence who were forced to play the final 14 minutes with ten men after Steven Nzonzi was harshly sent off.

 Arsenal had won five of their last six against the Rovers in the league and the last seven at their home ground in this fixture but could not come up with the winning goal despite a host of chances